-When the OTP (one time programmable) bit is set to a '1,' the value in the internal OTP registers will be transferred to the analog calibration register (12h) and are "Read only."
-The OTP value is programmed by the manufacturer, and will contain the calibration value necessary to achieve $\pm 5$ ppm at room temperature after two SMT reflows.
-This clock accuracy can then be guaranteed to drift no more than $\pm 3$ ppm the first year, and $\pm 1$ ppm for each following year due to crystal aging.
+When the OTP (one time programmable) bit is set to a 1, the factory calibration value in the internal OTP register will be transferred to the analog calibration register (12h) and is "read only."
+The OTP value is programmed by the manufacturer, and will contain the value necessary to achieve typically ±5 ppm (a) at room temperature (VCC only) after two SMT reflows.
+This clock accuracy can then be guaranteed to drift no more than ±3 ppm the first year, and ±1 ppm for each following year due to crystal aging.

-If the OTP bit is set to 0, the analog calibration register will become a WRITE/READ register and function like standard SRAM memory cells, allowing the user to implement any desired value of analog calibration.
+If the OTP bit is set to 0, the analog calibration register will become a WRITE/READ register and function like an ordinary register, allowing the user to implement any desired value of analog calibration.

-When the user sets the OTP bit, they need to wait for approximately 8 ms before the analog registers transfer the value from the OTP to the analog registers due to the OTP read operation.
+When the user sets the OTP bit, they must wait for approximately 8 ms while the device transfers the OTP value into the analog calibration register.